Kostaaa1/tinylink/README.md

 ** Extra **
 - Analytics - click rate/geolocation/referrer sources/device types...
-- A/B testing ? - Enable users to create multiple versions of a short link to test which one performs better in terms of clicks. ? -->
+- A/B testing ? - Enable users to create multiple versions of a short link to test which one performs better in terms of clicks. ?

+## What i've learned
+** JWT **
+- compact, self-contained way to represent claims between 2 parties securely.
+Mainly used for authn and authz in stateless systems.
+- structure - HEADER.PAYLOAD.SIGNATURE
+	- HEADER - Defines algorithm used for signing
+	- PAYLOAD - Contains user data (claims)
+	- SIGNATURE - Secret key for ensuring integrity

+- -->